Liberation of the Demon Slayer (2013)

-Another point of this setting is the introduction of several deities, with an explanation that in this setting, relations between deities and followers are vaguely moorcockian, with a give-and-take bargaining taking place between entity and follower, not unlike DCC, which Satanis should have taken the trouble to mention outright since he has clearly read it and taken inspiration from it.
+Another aspect of the setting is the introduction of several deities, with an explanation that relations between deities and followers on Razira are vaguely moorcockian, with a give-and-take bargaining taking place between entity and follower, not unlike DCC, which Satanis should have taken the trouble to mention outright since he has clearly read it and taken inspiration from it.
 The deities are an eclectic mixture between Lovecraft’s Great Old Ones With Their Names Spelled Wrong, some elemental deities and a few miscellaneous ones like the separated twin gods Ulusek and Lokvaar, who were once said to be a single entity.

 I like THE IDEA behind some of these sorcery rules, as well as the IDEA behind a sort of free-flowing casting house rule where both the GM and the PCs just improvise but the implementation comes down to ‘ehhhh just do whatever feels good at the time *takes bong hit*’ which both reminds me of Monkey Business and causes white-hot spears of anger to lance flickeringry through my peripheral vision as I type this.
-Some very decent rules put a cap on the number of magical items you can use but add a type of risk/reward mechanic where the sorceries intermingle if you pile on too many (which reminds me of the cypher rules in Numenera) and could conceivably fuck you over or save your life in a crisis situation, so well done.
+The problem is that so little of it is worked out, most of these are more hints then actual rules.
+Some very decent rules put a cap on the number of magical items you can use but add a type of risk/reward mechanic where the sorceries intermingle if you pile on too many (which reminds me of the Cypher rules in Numenera) and could conceivably fuck you over or save your life in a crisis situation, so good job on that one.

 A quick and dirty XP rule that I kind of dig because it almost comes down to the exact same formula wizards of the Coast did for their adventures runs as follows: You do not record XP, characters simply increase in levels at a rate of 1 session/next obtainable level.
 Want to be level 3?
 3 sessions worth of play.
 Blam!
 There are numerous problems with it but if your group has a little intrinsic motivation it should work out about as well as most other alternative xp systems and at least it cuts down on the bookkeeping.

-These houserules, for all their embryonic formlessness and copious amounts of hand-wavium, do strike me as actually having been used during play and serve to illustrate the type of mindset Venger approaches adventure writing from; fuck the details, roll some dice, have some fun, here is your WEIRD SHIT.
+These houserules, for all their embryonic formlessness and copious amounts of hand-wavium, do strike me as actually having been used during play and serve to illustrate the type of mindset Venger approaches adventure writing from; fuck the details and bookkeeping, roll some dice, have some fun, here is your WEIRD SHIT.
 The approach is not my favorite, but for a quick and dirty beer &

-pretzles frikandellen game, why the fuck not.
+pretzles frikandellen game, why not?
 Cut out the convoluted bullshit, thief skills are level x10% let’s go go go!

 I keep jammering on about the house rules and we haven’t even gotten to the actual adventure yet.
 A few more; The game provides a LOVELY little primer on what motivates adventurers that is PERFECT in length for what it is meant to do.
-Motivations are basic and robust, like those of Howardian Heroes; Glory, Justice, Pleasure, Wealth, Self-Mastery etc. No tremulous waifs and overly cautious shilly-shalliers need enter.
+Motivations are simple and atavistic, like those of Howardian Heroes; Glory, Justice, Pleasure, Wealth, Self-Mastery etc. No tremulous waifs and overly cautious shilly-shalliers need enter.
 Perfect.
-These heroes, motivated by singular atavistic urges, can be burdened with a Dark Secret, and best of all, there is mechanical incentive to do so!
+These heroes can be further burdened with a Dark Secret, and best of all, there is mechanical incentive to do so!

-If you roll particularly average or even sub-average statts the GM is encouraged to allow you to reroll a SINGLE ability score in exchange for a d100 dark secret.
-These can vary from the embarassing “your mother was not only the best but also the filthiest prostitute in your native town,” to the potentially lethal “you are a child of a long line of Devil Worshippers” to the mechanically debilitating “cursed by a gypsy -2 to all saves” to the outright lunatic “You are an Android.”
-This table fucking nails it and almost each hook is bound to affect gameplay postively and grant depth to the character, and the mechanical penalties add a small but extant chance of a drawback, and why the fuck not!
+If you roll particularly average or even sub-average stats the GM is encouraged to allow you to reroll a SINGLE ability score in exchange for a d100 dark secret.
+These can vary from the embarrassing “your mother was not only the best but also the filthiest prostitute in your native town,” to the potentially lethal “you are a child of a long line of Devil Worshippers” to the mechanically debilitating “cursed by a gypsy -2 to all saves” to the outright lunatic “You are an Android.”
+This table fucking nails it and almost each hook is bound to affect gameplay positively and grant added depth to the character, and the mechanical penalties add a small but extant chance of a drawback so there is a risk-reward mechanic.
 The adventure even USES this mechanic far later on in the game, by giving the Demon Lord Vord the ability to see and mentions someone’s DEEPEST DARKEST SECRET.
-Nice-ah.
+Nice job.

 Combat houserules by and large make sense and Venger mentions that if a player wants to try something cool like throwing a rock in a dragon’s mouth, the GM should just let him roll a dice and see if he nails it.
 Almost like he encourages you to perform Mighty Deeds of Arms or something.
 The other significant convention is the ability to bide one’s time, with a +2 bonus to hit and damage for each round of careful aiming/positioning or a similar bonus to Caster Level if one is a spellcaster.
 LotDS strives to make combat more engaging on both a roleplaying and a tactical level, and for that, I can only salute it.

-Now without further adue, let me get to the actual FUCKING ADVENTURE part of the FUCKING ADVENTURE.
+Now without further ado, let me get to the actual FUCKING ADVENTURE part of the FUCKING ADVENTURE.

 Part II: The Actual Fucking Adventure Part of the Fucking Adventure

-In fact, the introduction alone serves as a microcosm of the adventure as a whole; Sloppy, unfinished, unfocused, desperately in need of an editor but also brimming with ideas and filled with potential.
-I’d wager that if Venger had put this bun in the oven for another 2 weeks or so he would have come out with a tight as fuck adventure, as it is, it comes across as more of an outline at times.
+The introduction section serves as a microcosm of the adventure as a whole; Sloppy, unfinished, unfocused, desperately in need of an editor but also brimming (almost overflowing) with ideas and filled with potential.
+I’d wager that if Venger had put this bun in the oven for another 2 weeks or so he would have come out with a tight as fuck adventure.
+As it is, it comes across as more of an outline at times.

-The rumour table is alright btw.
-The rumours are single short sentences and read as though they could be spouted by 8 bit villagers with identical faces and three types of shirt; The wise woman claims a great ship from the sky crash landed aeons ago far below the caves.
-The evocation of naive 80s gonzo fantasy comes across as heartwarming, which is probably correct since there is not a hint of irony in the entire adventure.
-If anything, Venger is sincere.
+The rumor table is alright btw.
+The rumors are single short sentences and read as though they could be spouted by 8 bit villagers with identical faces and three types of shirt; The wise woman claims a great ship from the sky crash landed aeons ago far below the caves.
+The evocation of naive 80s gonzo fantasy comes across as heartwarming and charming, there is not a hint of irony in the entire adventure.
+The sincerity is what sells it.

 The dungeon proper is an odd place, with a single branching cavern descending into multiple dungeon floors.
 The maps are sprawling and mostly nonlinear, though relatively simple (i.e two directions with multiple side branches), but there is a BIG FUCKING PROBLEM here; the keying!
 It is completely unfucking clear how the maps are interconnected and what symbols are stairways leading up or down.
 At times mention is made of doors or even rooms (room AA6 I am looking at you!) that do not show up on the map.
-In addition, the place doesn’t make sense spatially, since the 2nd level is under water when you start.
-I GUESS that, since you can access level 3 from level 1, level 2 is more of a side level and since nowhere is an entrance to the next level mentioned anywhere I theorize you can treat it as such but it’s pretty damn confusing from where I am standing.
+The place doesn’t make sense spatially, since the 2nd level is under water when you start.
+I GUESS that, since you can access level 3 from level 1, level 2 is more of a side level and since nowhere is an entrance to the next level mentioned anywhere I theorize you can treat it as such but it’s pretty damn confusing.
 The idea that you have to somehow pump away the water in order to access an entire dungeon floor is kickass though.

 This is a very lethal adventure, hence the semi-six pack for every player.
-The random encounters alone should tip you off.
-1d6 demon possessed kobolds is doable but how the fuck are your PCs going to surive a 7 HD silver robot with lazer fist (yes that is literally what it says).
-While they are VERY fucking tough, the random encounters are also imaginative, and Venger manages to convey something unique using only a clever name, a shittily edited AC (EDIT DAMN YOU), some HD and the odd attack + buzzword.
+The random encounters alone are enough to tip one off.
+1d6 demon possessed kobolds is doable but how the fuck are your PCs going to survive a 7 HD silver robot with a lazer fist (yes that is from the literal text).
+While they are VERY fucking tough, the random encounters are also imaginative and wonderful, and Venger manages to convey something unique using only a clever name, a shittily edited AC (EDIT DAMN YOU), some HD and the odd attack + buzzword.

 Supra-Intelligent Green Jelly with Telekinesis HD: 4 HP: 24 AC: 10 Damage: variable depending on object moved via its mind